Selling a Home: Mistakes to Avoid

-According to Casey Buys Houses real estate company the peroration we've been making about failure and personal growth is all very well, but when you're faced with crucial moments that don't allow for second chances - like selling your house - it's best to activate all your senses.
+According to experts, the peroration we've been making about failure and personal growth is all very well, but when you're faced with crucial moments that don't allow for second chances - like selling your house - it's best to activate all your senses.
 And here is the central theme of this article: the blunders you have to avoid when you want to sell your property.

 It's not easy to get rid of the feelings that still bind you to your home.
 We are not made of stone.
 When you look at the property where you were happy, the memories come out like buds in spring.
 And that twinge of emotion you feel inside is what tends to inflate the price of your property.
 This is an invisible bonus for the client, a quality that will matter little to him if you try to explain it to him.
 Therefore, at the moment of deciding on an amount you will have to adjust to what the industry dictates.
 Do you know how you can do this?
 With the help of a professional who writes an assessment report.
-In the words of Cristina Blanco, marketing manager of the real estate network Look & Find, "the houses sold without a valuation report come on the market with a price between 20% and 35% higher than those valued by an expert".
+According experts in investments and real estate, "the houses sold without a valuation report come on the market with a price between 20% and 35% higher than those valued by an expert".
 Don't get soft when you have to keep cold.
 Read the entry we wrote on the subject and ask for help.

 Another aspect that we already analyzed when this blog was born is the photos that should accompany your ad.
 We imagine that you are aware of their importance, is not it?
 But before gloating over their relevance we should remind you of the following: if you don't publish your house in a portal, you'll be as lost as a louse in a wig.
 It is on the net where your property will receive visits, and thanks to the images you choose for your home your phone will start ringing.
 Really: immortalize your home in a few snapshots that do it justice.
 An ad without photographs will be like a game without goals: it will not attract attention.
 What's more, it can generate distrust, as if you were trying to hide something.